 I fought (and beat, I might add) guys I had no business being in the ring with.
 Boxing for me was Plan B. Striking out on four pitches at my college baseball tryouts ( I took one pitch just to make it look good) kind of sealed my fate.
 Washed up at 20, boxing was the only thing standing between me and Slo-Pitch softball.

-I was a white guy from a middle class neighborhood in Brooklyn going to school at Fordham University.
+I was an Irish guy from a middle class neighborhood in Brooklyn going to school at Fordham University.
 By contrast, some of my opponents were receiving a different kind of education at the New York State Correctional Facility in Sing Sing.
 Where did I get the nerve to think I could fight, let alone beat, guys whose lives depended on how well they could use their fists?
 I got it from Uncle Al.

 Al had a way of keeping you calm when everyone else was losing their heads.
 As long as I had those two eyes on my back, I felt like King Kong.
 Self confidence in the ring means nothing without the same level of confidence in your corner.
 Nothing fazed Al. If he wasn’t worried, why should I be?
 After all, we’re talking about Uncle Al here!
 The bad cop, badder cop routine that he worked with Bob pulled me through some tough fights.